A better way to write the note

 Is it okay to say get well soon after surgery?

-Yes, but softer wording often works better: "Wishing you a smooth recovery" or "Take the time you need to heal."
+Yes, but softer wording often works better: "Take the time you need to heal" or "Wishing you rest and comfort."

 What should I say instead of get well soon?